Tag Archives: communication

 A relaxed contact leads to smooth gaits

 Learning effective contact as a rider is the first step.
 Then we need to teach our naturally gaited horse how to accept the bit and follow our rein aids.
 We need to follow their natural head and neck motion.
 All of this develops a two-way dialog.
 Then when the horse becomes tense, we can help them relax their lower jaw and poll.
 We can help them relax by lightly massaging the inside rein until they soften.
-Then we need to immediately stop massaging the rein and return both hands to a neutral position with following contact.
+Then we need to immediately stop massaging the rein and return both hands to a neutral position with a light following contact.

 How to teach contact to the gaited horse